Hello Fellow Codenewbies 👋,

 - You were a guest in one episode of Virtual Coffee's podcast.

-These are all beyond my expectation, beyond our past's dream.
-All I know is only to do what I can do, as best as possible.
+These are all beyond my expectation, beyond our past dream.
+I only know to do what I can, as best as possible.
 And I will continue to do that, for my future self, for you!

 Ayu from 2021

 Last, you can find me on Twitter.
 Let's connect! 😊